whiprandolph/bestseller/Part 3 - The Deepest Revolution/16 - Build Your Spiritual Strength.md

 Eventually, I just had to find ways to protect the forest.
 I couldn't bear to see the nonhumans I loved being killed in senseless ways.

 I had an urge to protect the forest, an urge I couldn't ignore even if I wanted.
-I was too full of gratitude, too aware of the nonhumans' gifts to me and to each other, too aware of the divinity that lives in them just as it lives in me and all people -- so I couldn't ignore that desire to protect the rivers and forests I loved.
+I was too full of gratitude, too aware of the nonhumans' gifts to me and to each other, too aware of the divinity that lives in them just as it lives in me and all people.
+I couldn't ignore that desire to protect the rivers and forests I loved.

 There may be many ways to cultivate passion and deep connection with others.
 But this deep gratitude helped me feel a love in my heart and desire to serve nonhumans I'd never experienced before.
 Earlier in life, I didn't give my sacred gifts to the nonhumans, and I didn't stand for what's right and protect them.
 Cultivating this practical, aware gratitude helped me get on a good path.